kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Managing the kubeadm drop-in file for the kubelet {#kubelet-drop-in}

-See the [setup of the kubelet drop-in file for systemd](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/kubelet-integration/#the-kubelet-drop-in-file-for-systemd) section for details about the how the kubeadm package ships with configuration for how the kubelet should be run.
+See the [setup of the kubelet drop-in file for systemd](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/kubelet-integration/#the-kubelet-drop-in-file-for-systemd) section for details about how the kubeadm package ships with configuration for how the kubelet should be run.

 ### Use kubeadm with CRI runtimes